International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

     have diverging interpretations in different data ecosystems.

-In this chapter, we discuss the challenges and opportunities of achieving inter- and cross- Data Space interoperability at these levels, and propose a roadmap for developing a common framework and best practices for Data Spaces.
+In this chapter, we discuss the challenges and opportunities of achieving cross- and intra- Data Space interoperability at these levels, and propose a roadmap for developing a common framework and best practices for Data Spaces.